 Each trunk has a story.
 No two trunk designs are alike. and that is what makes this project unique.
 This is a wonderful opportunity for students to become involved in such an instrumental project.

-After a trunk is decorated, it is brought back to the Georgia Commission on the Holocaust, packed full of materials, and delivered to its respective housing district.
-Some trunks are launched in a special presentation at a school with a Holocaust speaker.
-Pleace click here to view the Trunk Presentation Schedule.
+After a trunk is decorated, it is brought back to the Commission, packed full of materials, and delivered to its respective host agency.
+Some trunks were launched in a special presentation at a school with a Holocaust speaker.